Non-metric geometry as the origin of mass in gauge theories of scale invariance: Non-metric geometry as the origin of mass

 Eq.(\ref{EP}) is the Einstein-Proca Lagrangian for the Weyl vector \cite{Ghilen1,SMW}, in the Einstein gauge ("frame").
-The Weyl gauge field has absorbed the derivative of the field $\ln\phi$ in a Stueckelberg mechanism \cite{ST1}: the massless $\w_\mu$ and real, dynamical $\phi$ are replaced by a massive $\w_\mu$, with the number of degrees of freedom conserved (as expected for a spontaneous breaking).
+The Weyl gauge field has absorbed the derivative of the field\footnote{See the second-last term in the second line of eq.(\ref{alt2}).
+Here $\ln\phi$ has a shift symmetry eq.(\ref{WS}) and plays the role of a would-be Goldstone field of the Weyl gauge symmetry.
+For a detailed discussion see \cite{Ghilen1,SMW,Palatini1}.} $\partial_\mu(\ln\phi)$ via a Stueckelberg mechanism \cite{ST1}, with the total number of degrees of freedom (dof) conserved, as expected for a spontaneous breaking: the massless $\w_\mu$ (dof=2) and real, dynamical $\phi$ (dof=1) are replaced by a massive Proca field $\w_\mu$ (dof=3, since $\nabla_\rho\omega^\rho=0$) \cite{Ghilen1,SMW}.
+Notice that there is no ghost in (\ref{EP}).
 The mass of $\w_\mu$, $m_\w\!\sim\!\q \, M_p$, is close to $M_p$ unless one is tuning $\q\!\ll\!
-1$; hence, any (unwanted) non-metricity effects due to $\w_\mu$ are suppressed by its mass.
+1$; hence, any (unwanted) non-metricity effects due to $\w_\mu$ are suppressed by $m_\omega$.\footnote{Notice that one also obtains that $\langle\phi^2\rangle =4\Lambda=-R=12 H^2$ in a FRW universe, so $\langle\phi^2\rangle=12 H^2$ \cite{SMW}.}.

-Since $\w_\mu$ is massive, it decouples to leave in the broken phase below $m_\w$ the Einstein gravity with a {\it positive} cosmological constant.
-At the same time, since $\w_\mu$ decouples from the Lagrangian, metricity {\it is restored} below $m_\w$: the connection $\tGamma$ of (\ref{tGamma}) becomes Levi-Civita ($\Gamma$) and the geometry becomes Riemannian.
-Hence, the Weyl geometry with its gauged scale invariance essentially acts as a non-metric ultraviolet (UV) completion (above $m_\w\sim M_p$) of the Riemannian geometry.
+Since $\w_\mu$ is massive, it decouples to leave in the broken phase below $m_\w$ the Einstein gravity and a {\it positive} cosmological constant.
+At the same time, since $\w_\mu$ decouples from the action, metricity {\it is restored} below $m_\w$: the connection $\tGamma$ of (\ref{tGamma}) becomes Levi-Civita ($\Gamma$) and the geometry becomes Riemannian.
+Hence, Weyl geometry with its gauged scale invariance acts as a non-metric ultraviolet (UV) completion (above $m_\w$) of Riemannian geometry.